iccicci/rotating-file-stream/README.md

 the shell command to compress the rotated file should not remove the source file, it will be removed by the package if rotation job complete with success.

+### omitExtension

+From **v3** the package adds by default the `.gz` extension to the rotated compressed files.
+Simultaneously this option was added: set this option to `true` to not add the extension, i.e. to keep backward compatibility.

 ### initialRotation

 When program stops in a rotation period then restarts in a new rotation period, logs of different rotation period will